xopxe/lumen/README.md

 Tasks can emit signals, and block waiting for them, and that's it.

 - A signal can be of any type, and carry any parameters
-- A task can wait on several signals, from several emitters, with a timeout.
+- A task can wait on several signals, with an optional timeout.
 - Signals can be buffered; this helps avoid losing signals when waiting signals in a loop.
-- Tasks can register a name, and query for tasks by name.
-- Tasks also can wait for a given name to get registered.
+- There is an catalog that can be used to simplify sharing data between tasks.

 ## Pipes & Streams